sbhusal123/rails_turbo/Docs/TURBO_STREAM.md

 <p class="my-4">Lorem ipsum dolor</p>
 ```

 This partial just displayes the current time and the lorem ipsum text.
+Basically, to dispatch a event / stream event we need a same partial name.

 **2. Our main template**